 Applications:LDR sensors find diverse applications in daily life, serving as key components in various systems.
 The uses of LDR sensors can be from controlling streetlights and enhancing security systems to optimizing solar panel efficiency and aiding photographers in capturing the perfect shot.
 Uses of LDR sensor in daily life includes.

 - The photoresistor is typically used to measure light intensity and presence.

-- Used in lights that turn on and off automatically based on light
+- LDR sensors used in lights that turn on and off automatically based on light

 - Smoke Detector Alarm, Automatic Lighting Clock

 - LDR sensors used in design of optical circuits